 - Gelateria Toscana (Italy) – One of the newest places for dessert, here you can get hand-scooped gelato or sorbet, gelato sundaes, gelato floats, cannoli, or those cream-filled zeppole.

 - Funnel Cakes (American Adventure) – Funnel cakes are an American classic and here you can enjoy a traditional one with powdered sugar, chocolate sauce, cookies n’ cream, or with ice cream.
-During festival season there are specialty funnel cakes that are even better.
+During the festival season there are specialty funnel cakes that are even better.

 - Fife & Drum Tavern (American Adventure) – The menu here does have soft serve ice cream, but we are coming for The American Dream, a frozen Fanta strawberry and blue raspberry slushy with vanilla ice cream in between the layers!

 - Crêpes À Emporter at La Crêperie de Paris (France) – What would a visit to France be without crepes?
 While they are pretty good here, you are better off going to L’Artisan des Glaces or Les Halles for a much bigger selection of sweets.

 Check out our post on the Best EPCOT Snacks for the full list of snacks

 How to Eat Healthy at EPCOT